 Purging endpoints in each test case every time is quite exhausting because every test case needs to define a purging action at the very beginning of the test.
 A more straight forward approach would be to introduce some purging action which is automatically executed before each test.
 Fortunately the Citrus test suite offers a very simple way to do this.
-It is described in Section 37.3, "Before test".
+It is described intestsuite-before-test.